elixirschool/elixirschool/lessons/basics/basics.md

 ### Trying Interactive Mode

-Elixir comes with `iex`, an interactive shell, which allows us to evaluate Elixir expressions as we go.
+Elixir comes with IEx, an interactive shell, which allows us to evaluate Elixir expressions as we go.

 To get started, let's run `iex`: